pulsar-edit/pulsar/SECURITY.md

 ---

-To anyone reporting a security vulnerability, we greatly appreciate your dedication to improving the security of Pulsar for the entire community, thank you.
+To anyone reporting a security vulnerability, we greatly appreciate your dedication to improving the security of Pulsar for the entire community.
+Thank you.